buddhaman/tim_engine/readme.txt

 - Mouse input to move camera.
 - set parameters before training.
 - 2D lighting.
+- Only recalculate when dirty.

 - Write memory manager and give block to physics engine.
 Makes it easier to just throw away.

 DONE:

+- Nicer visualization of angle.
+- Top bar with tools.
+Or sidebar? no topbar.
+Sidebar.
+- Constraint system, build recursively from center body.
+- Button for moving and stretching limb.
+- Show body center.
+- Make ui with button for adding bodypart.
+- Calculate everything recursively in creature_definition.
 - Return full BoxEdgePosition.
 - Define new bodypart+constraint.
 - Remove RotoryMuscleDef and store inside bodydef